Hedron (HDRN) Price Reaches $0.0000

-Hedron (HDRN) traded 8.7% lower against the US dollar during the twenty-four hour period ending at 7:00 AM Eastern on November 17th.
+Hedron (HDRN) traded 7.8% lower against the US dollar during the twenty-four hour period ending at 10:00 AM Eastern on November 19th.
+Hedron has a total market capitalization of $5.07 million and approximately $7,937.62 worth of Hedron was traded on exchanges in the last day.
 One Hedron token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-During the last week, Hedron has traded down 14.9% against the US dollar.
-Hedron has a total market capitalization of $5.45 million and approximately $5,061.98 worth of Hedron was traded on exchanges in the last day.
+During the last week, Hedron has traded down 32.3% against the US dollar.

 Here is how related cryptocurrencies have performed during the last day: